-At lunch on Monday the S&P/ASX 200 index has continued its positive run.
-At the time of writing the benchmark index is up 0.3% to 7,087.3 points.
+At lunch on Thursday the S&P/ASX 200 index is pushing higher again.
+At the time of writing the benchmark index is up 0.6% to 7,017.7 points.

 Here’s what has been happening on the market today: